 In Paradyn-J we use this approach for safely executing instrumentation byte-codes.
 Our technique of relocating methods when first instrumented, and instrumenting byte-codes with native code is called Transformational Instrumentation.
-Transformational Instrumentation works as follows (illustrated in Figure 3): the first time an instrumentation request is made for a method, the method is relocated to the heap and its size is expanded by adding nop byte-code instructions around each instrumentation point (currently, the instrumentation points are method entry, call sites, and method return points).
-When a branch to instrumentation code is inserted in the method, it replaces the nop instructions; no method byte-codes are overwritten and as a result, all method byte-codes are executed using their own operand stack and stack frame.
-The first bytes in the original method are overwritten with a goto-w byte-code instruction that branches to the relocated method.
+Transformational Instrumentation works as follows (illustrated in Figure 3): the first time an instrumentation request is made for a method, relocate the method to the heap and expand its size by adding nop byte-code instructions around each instrumentation point.
+When a branch to instrumentation code is inserted in the method, it replaces the nop instructions; no method byte-codes are overwritten and, as a result, all method byte-codes are executed using the their own operand stack and stack frame.
+The first bytes in the original method are overwritten with a goto_w byte-code instruction that branches to the relocated method.
 SPARC instrumentation code is generated in the heap, and method call byte-code instructions are inserted at the instrumentation points (the nop byte-code instructions) to jump to the SPARC instrumentation code.